google/zetasql/docs/one-pager.md

    FROM Produce
    WINDOW item_window AS (ROWS BETWEEN 2 PRECEDING AND 2 FOLLOWING)
    ```
-+  A named window and `PARTITION BY` cannot appear together in the
++  A named window and `PARTITION BY` can't appear together in the
    window specification.
 If you need `PARTITION BY`, add it to the named window.
-+  You cannot refer to a named window in an `ORDER BY` clause, an outer query,
++  You can't refer to a named window in an `ORDER BY` clause, an outer query,
    or any subquery.

 **Examples using the window specification**